It’s More Than A Banana Smoothie, It’s A Thickshake Of Glory

 Ahhhh…the days where nutritional science had no place in the turn of the industrial food revolution, and we were in no place to question the science around that thick yellow sweet syrup.

-This was a milkshake people, or if you liked it thicker, more ice cream was added and we called it a thickshake – like thick and delicious yellow fake smelling banana glory!
+or if you liked it thicker, more ice cream was added and we called it a thickshake – like thick and delicious yellow fake smelling banana glory!
 Ahhhhhh, the old days of milkshakes made using a mixer with a stainless steel cup, a scoop of ice cream and a mixture consisting of milk, flavoring thickener filled with an agent loaded with a bright yellow colour syrup that looks like the midday sun.

 And you standing there on tippy toes, chin on the counter, watching the server do that pump-action of some over-coloured yellow sugary fake-ism that filled the steel cup, with you begging for another pump ’cause you are so damn addicted to that flavour…!